AxonIQ/axon-quick-start/chat-scaling-out/README.md

 - `io.axoniq.labs.chat.query.rooms.messages`
   Contains the Projections (also called View Model or Query Model) for the Messages that have been broadcast in a specific room.
-This package contains both the Event Handlers for updating the Projections, as well as the Query Handlers to read these data.
+This package contains both the Event Handlers for updating the Projections, as well as the Query Handlers to read the data.
 - `io.axoniq.labs.chat.query.rooms.participants`
   Contains the Projection to serve the list of participants in a given Chat Room.
 - `io.axoniq.labs.chat.query.rooms.summary`